Handy information for PhD students at the Department of Women's and Children's Health

 Annual follow-up - compulsory

 Once a year, starting one year after being formally admitted to PhD studies, it is compulsory to make a more in-depth review of the PhD project and study plan progress.
 This is done together with the supervisors and shall be put together in a separate form (Form 4) which then should be submitted to the Department (the administration manager).

 Note!
 The half-time seminar equals a yearly follow-up, i.e. one year after the half-time seminar the next yearly follow-up is due.

 Oral presentation at a PhD seminar

-In addition, one year after PhD admission as well as one year after passing the half-time control, there will be a public compulsory PhD seminar at the Department headed by the PhD study director.
-The presentation should be in English and will render 0.5 course credits in Ladok.
-The seminars will be chaired by the study director and members of the PhD Committee at the Department.
+In addition, one year after PhD admission there will be a public compulsory PhD seminar at the department headed by the PhD study director.
+Participation renders 0.5 course credits in Ladok.

 The presentation should focus on background, material and methods (in English).
 After presenting an oral discussion will follow.
 A separate invitation will be sent to the students in question well in advance.

-Application form and enclosures have to be submitted to the administrations manager at the Department at least one month before the seminar.
+The Application form, (including the half-time summary) has to be submitted to the research education administration at the Department at least one month before the seminar.
 The application will be assessed by the PhD study director.